txsniper/xgboost/doc/python/python_intro.rst

   .. note:: Categorical features not supported

-    Note that XGBoost does not support categorical features; if your data contains categorical features, load it as a NumPy array first and then perform `one-hot encoding <http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html>`_.
+    Note that XGBoost does not provide specialization for categorical features; if your data contains categorical features, load it as a NumPy array first and then perform corresponding preprocessing steps like `one-hot encoding <http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html>`_.

   .. note:: Use Pandas to load CSV files with headers